intel-iot-devkit/network-video-recorder/README.md

 3. Enable Deep Learning to classify frames
 4. Run filters and count matches in the post-process
 5. Create a detector processor
-6. Optimize solution on various Intel hardware
+6. Optimize solution on various Intel® hardware

 [SECTION ]
 HOW IT WORKS